rickhofstede/evohome-cli/README.md

 - `show`:
     - `show zones`: List all zones, including their current temperature and the target temperature.
     - `show zone Bathroom`: Show details of the "Bathroom" zone.
+    - `show zone Bathroom schedule`: Show schedule of the "Bathroom" zone.
 - `set`:
     - `set zone Bathroom temperature 19.5`: Set the temperature of the "Bathroom" zone to 19.5 degrees.
     - `set zone Bathroom temperature 19.5 until 2017/11/05 17:30`: Set the temperature of the "Bathroom" zone to 19.5 degrees until November 5, 2017, 17:30 (local time).